Joseph-Gill/tax-frontend/README.md

 If you want to use it with another backend change the dispatched actions accordingly.

+On page load you will get a 404, as the "/" route is not defined.
+This was done intentionally, as our landing pages are mostly going to be made with Next.js.
+Add this route if it is needed for your project or go to "/login"

 ## Dev mode
 Run it without docker and with yarn: